adityacodes-root/Adityacodes-root/README.md

 ---

 ### 🔭 Current Projects:
-- 🌍 **Smart City Management Platform:** Integrating real-time data for urban governance and resource optimization.
+- 🌍 **PetPair:** A C program for managing pet adoption records and user interactions in an animal shelter system..
 - 🌱 **Environmental Gas Monitoring System:** Building a machine that analyzes environmental gases using ESP32 and advanced sensors.

 ---